nextcloud/twofactor_totp/README.md

 ### Nextcloud 25 and newer

 The app is [shipped](https://docs.nextcloud.com/server/latest/developer_manual/app_publishing_maintenance/release_process.html#shipped-apps) and comes with the installation of Nextcloud Server.
-No additional steps are necessary.
+No additional steps are necessary, besides activating it.

 ### Nextcloud 24 and older